Forcing Cut Branches To Bloom Indoors

 fourcing-cut-branches.jpg

-Anything that blooms in the early spring is a good candidate.
-Classic choices include forsythia (bright yellow!), star magnolia (white and pink) and even redbud (little pink wiggly blooms).
-You can prune anything that has developed buds though -- you might check out weigela or lilac or Bradford pear.
+Any tree or shrub that blooms in the early spring is a good candidate.
+Classic choices include forsythia (bright yellow!), star magnolia (white and pink) and even redbud (little pink blooms).
+You can prune anything that has developed buds though -- you might check out weigela, lilac, or willows.
 It never hurts a tree to have crossing branches pruned out, so experiment a little and see what blooms!

 cut-branches-in-vase.jpg

-Once the branches have bloomed, you have a couple choices. #1 Toss them in the compost to add a little air to the pile (the branches will create air pockets amidst the heavier, thicker items like leaves). #2 go ahead and stick the branch into the ground or a pot of soil.
+Once the branches have bloomed, you have a couple choices.
+1) Toss them in the compost to add a little air to the pile (the branches will create air pockets amidst the heavier, thicker items like leaves).
+2) Root the branches in soil.
 Some will take off and make new plants for you.
-Dogwood, Willow and Forsythia are classic spring bloomers that will root easily.
+Dogwood, willow, and forsythia are classic spring bloomers that will root easily.

 So if you aren't able to break out the bird feeders, barbecues and trowels just yet, force a couple branches to hold you over!